rachelcluke/my-MDb/README.md

 ## Unfixed Bugs

 - Flask field validation pop-ups should be adjusted according to media queries.

-- For Heroku deployment, when a new user registers, their ID does not increment (reason unknown) hence they can view other user's movies in their account.
-This is not an issue when running locally.

 - Some pages have white spaces (when scrolled horizontally, vertically or both).